Discover the Best 2027 Las Vegas College Basketball Watch Parties

-The 2026 NCAA basketball tournament season transforms Las Vegas into the ultimate destination for college hoops fans.
-From the First Four on March 17 to the National Championship in Indianapolis on April 6, 2026, finding the right March Madness viewing parties ensures you won’t miss a single upset.
+The 2027 NCAA basketball tournament season transforms Las Vegas into the ultimate destination for college hoops fans.
+From the newly expanded Opening Round on March 16 to the National Championship in Detroit on April 5, 2027, finding the right March Madness viewing parties ensures you won’t miss a single upset.
 Whether you want a high-energy sportsbook on the Strip or a laid-back local bar, the city offers unrivaled ways to witness every second of the action.

-*Selection Sunday occurred March 15, 2026.
-All tournament seeds and matchups are now finalized.
+*Selection Sunday occurs March 14, 2027.
+All tournament seeds and matchups will be finalized then.

 Use our searchable guide below to find the perfect party based on area, price, and amenities.
 This directory includes everything from free entry options to high-end all-inclusive packages.